inlined/cloudevents/cloudevents/extensions/authcontext.md

 ### authid
 - Type: `String`
 - Description: A unique identifier of the principal that triggered the occurence.
-This may, for example, be a unique ID in an identity database (userID), an email of a platform user or service account, or the label for an API key.
+This might, for example, be a unique ID in an identity database (userID), an email of a platform user or service account, or the label for an API key.
 - Constraints
   - OPTIONAL